 April 2-6, 2018

 2018 Spring Meeting of the Materials Research Society

 and Kopanski, J.

-Subsurface imaging of biased structures with electrostatic force microscopy (EFM), Meeting Program of the 2018 Materials Research Society Meeting, Phoenix, AZ, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=924699
+Subsurface imaging of biased structures with electrostatic force microscopy (EFM), Meeting Program of the 2018 Materials Research Society Meeting, Phoenix, AZ, US, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=924699

 (Accessed December 7, 2023)